erikyuzwa/setup-sdl2-cmake/README.md

 ## setting up

 - Create a `CMake` compatible project in CLion or Visual Studio (on PC)
-- Clone this repo so that the `cmake` folder is in your project's root folder
+- Clone this repo so that the `cmake` folder is in your project's root folder (or download this repository as a zip file)
 - Add `extern/` directory to your project `.gitignore` file
-- Run `python3 setup-win32.py` (only needed on Windows) to download the common SDL2 libs
+- Run `python3 setup-win32.py` (only needed on Windows) from project root to download the common SDL2 libs
+- Update your local `CMakeLists.txt` with something close to what's here in the README

 # sample CMakeLists.txt